 - Managing stakeholders across a number of time zones if applicable.

-- Putting out guidance to stakeholders if personal data has been lost.
+- What guidance should be sent to stakeholders if personal data has been lost.

 - Managing speculation and rumour.

 - Managing the interface between those responding technically and those managing the incident and communications.